jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/deploy/index.md

 ##Auto-deployment

 ###How it works
-Whether you're using Simple or Advanced deployment modes, deployments are triggered when changes are delivered to a project.
-The difference between the two modes is that Simple doesn't have a build stage, which means that compiled languages like Java won't work with it.
-If you need automatic building *and* deployment, use Advanced, instead: changes trigger builds automatically, and successful builds are automatically deployed.
+Whether you're using Simple or Advanced deployment modes, builds and deployments are triggered when changes are pushed or delivered to a project's source control repository.
+Simple is different from Advanced in that it doesn't have a build stage, which means that compiled languages like Java won't work with it, and that it can only have one deployment target, whereas Advanced can have many.
+If you need automatic building *and* deployment, or want to deploy to multiple spaces, use Advanced rather than Simple.

 In Advanced mode, you can disable automatic builds that run when changes are pushed to your project.
 To disable automatic builds, clear the **Automatically build when a change is delivered/pushed** check box when you configure a build stage.
 You could then manually request builds and then deploy from the build history page by dragging a successful build into the box under a configured space, or by clicking the cloud icon beside a build and then selecting a space under **Deploy to**.